 For this reason, the folks on the Motley Fool Global Gains team are looking beyond the realm of Chinese SOEs.
 That's why they just made their third trip to China in the past four years to seek out promising companies flying below Wall Street's radar.
 If you'd like to read their reports from the trip and take a peek at all the Global Gains recommendations, a free 30-day trial of the service is yours.
 Click here to get started.

-Already a member of Global Gains?
+Already subscribe to Global Gains?
 Log in here.

 This article was first published June 3, 2008.
 It has been updated.

 Fool analyst Todd Wenning bets you he can throw a football over them mountains.
 He owns no shares of any company mentioned.
-3SBio is a Motley Fool Rule Breakers selection.
-3M is a Motley Fool Inside Value recommendation.
-The Fool owns shares of XTO Energy and Oracle.
-The Fool's disclosure policy has large talons.
+Microsoft is a Motley Fool Inside Value selection.
+CNOOC is a Motley Fool Global Gains pick.
+Motley Fool Options has recommended a diagonal call position on Microsoft.
+The Fool owns shares of China Mobile and its disclosure policy has large talons.